ludwig-ai/ludwig-docs/docs/faq.md

 `ludwig serve` provides basic POST/GET serving endpoints, powered by FastAPI.

-If you are interested in a more sophisticated, hosted cloud infrastructure solution with reliable SLAs, check out Predibase.
+If you are interested in a more sophisticated, hosted cloud infrastructure solution with reliable SLAs, check out [Predibase](https://predibase.com/).

 # Does Ludwig's Architecture work for model X?

-Most likely.
+It's likely.

 Ludwig's encoder-combiner-decoder framework is designed to generally mapping some input to some output.